jdannberg/WorldBuilder/doc/JOSS/1.0/paper.md

 ![An schematic example of what can be build with 66 lines of GWB inptu file formatted in the same way as in the above input file example. \label{fig:example}](../../sphinx/_static/images/user_manual/basic_starter_tutorial/BST_17.png)

-# Other codes to creat initial conditions

 # Acknowledgements

-We would like to acknolege all other contributors to the project, especially Wolfang Bangerth, (Timo and Daniel if not on co-authors) and Lorraine Hwang (John Naliboff?).
-We would also like to acknowledge NSF for their funding and support through grands ..., ...
+We would like to acknolege all other contributors to the project, especially Wolfang Bangerth, (Timo and Daniel if not on co-authors), Lorraine Hwang andJohn Naliboff for their advice and support through the years for this project.
+We would also like to acknowledge NSF for their funding and support through grands EAR-1620618 (CPO), OCE-1948902 (Cascadia), EAR-0949446 (CIG), EAR-1550901 (CIG) and EAR-1925677 (FRES).

 # References

 # TODO
-1. Add citations to other initial conditions generators -- Done
-2. How to cite the previous paper? -- Done
-3. Decide on co-authors
+1. Decide on co-authors
-4. write acknowledgments for other contributors who are not co-authors and for funding agencies
+2. write acknowledgments for other contributors who are not co-authors and for funding agencies
-5. Update the example with the new contours slab and maybe add a fault as well - NOFIX
+3. Add reference to Mass conserving temperature model?